lashleykeith/linuxconfiguration/README.md

 - `$ sudo ufw allow 123/udp`
 - `$ sudo ufw enable`

+30. Install fail2ban in order to mitigate brute force attacks by users and bots alike.
+- `$ sudo apt-get update`.
+- `$ sudo apt-get install fail2ban`.
+- We need the sendmail package to send the alerts to the admin user:`$ sudo apt-get install sendmail`.
+- Create a file to safely customize the fail2ban functionality: `$ sudo cp /etc/fail2ban/jail.conf /etc/fail2ban/jail.local`.
+- Open the jail.local and edit it:`$ sudo nano /etc/fail2ban/jail.local`.
+Set the destemail field to admin user's email address.

 **Now we are going to deploy the catalog application**

 1. Install required packages